Biogas Feedstock in the Middle East

 Anaerobic digestion (or biogas technology) is the natural biological process which stabilizes organic waste in the absence of air and transforms it into biofertilizer and biogas.
 It is a reliable technology for the treatment of wet, organic waste.
 Organic waste from various sources is biochemically degraded in highly controlled, oxygen-free conditions circumstances resulting in the production of biogas which can be used to produce both electricity and heat.
 Almost any organic material can be processed with anaerobic digestion.

-Here is the list of potential feedstock for biogas production in the Middle East.
+Here is the list of potential feedstocks for biogas production in the Middle East:

 Agricultural Feedstock